cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

         }
     }

-The ``valdiationDefault`` method tells CakePHP how to validate your data when the ``save()`` method is called.
+The ``validationDefault()`` method tells CakePHP how to validate your data when the ``save()`` method is called.
 Here, we've specified that both the body and title fields must not be empty.
 CakePHP's validation engine is strong, with a number of pre-built rules (credit card numbers, email addresses, etc.) and flexibility for adding your own validation rules.
-For more information on that setup, check the :doc:`/models/data-validation`.
+For more information on that setup, check the :doc:`/core-libraries/validation` documentation.

 Now that you have your validation rules in place, use the app to try to add an article with an empty title or body to see how it works.
 Since we've used the